 Food, in the end, in our own tradition, is something holy.
 It’s not about nutrients and calories.
 It’s about sharing.
 It’s about honesty.
 It’s about identity. -Louise Fresco

 My last post featured a Westernized version of the classic Gujarati toor dal soup.
 Today, I’m posting my family recipe for the traditional version.
 Toor dal (or split pigeon pea) has been cultivated in India for at least 3500 years and is a staple in Indian cuisine.
 However, in a Gujarati home, toor dal (which refers to both the uncooked legume as well as the soup) is a daily affair and is eaten during every meal.
-Although classified as a soup by us here in the West, it’s not eaten as you would a soup: it’s ladled over rice and eaten alongside rotis and a curry, at the very least.
+Although classified as a soup here in the West, it’s not eaten as you would a soup: it’s ladled over rice and eaten alongside rotis and a curry, at the very least.
 (Google ‘Gujarati thali’ to see what a typical Gujarati meal looks like).

 When we moved to Canada, my parents continued the tradition of including toor dal in every meal.
 But they both worked outside of the home, so this was limited to weekends and holidays when everyone was home.
 It was made, without fail, fresh each of those days.